kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 Feedback from the Rook community was that it didn't make sense for a generic (non-rook focused) controller to live inside Rook.
 1. Bucket library (as described here) but with the object bucket controller being invoked by each provisioner.
 This approach is fully decentralized with each provisioner running watches on its own OBCs and on all OBs.
-There was concern expressed about unnecessary overhead having N provisioner all running the same OB controller watching the same OBs, and behaving the same for all OBs.
+There has been concern expressed about overhead having N provisioners all running the same OB controller watching the same OBs, and behaving the same for all OBs.
 Another issue was that a decentralized design didn't support a reasonable separation of concerns: namely, _Provisioner-1_, when reconciling orphaned OBs, could end up deleting an OB for a different provisioner.
+**Note:** this alternative for Phase-0 of this proposal, since there will be no OB controller, is not relevant.

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod: